settinghead/risevision-documentation/_posts/developer/storage-api/2013-10-23-storage-api.md

 _note this will not work on localhost (localhost:80) as it is not an accepted origin for google to authenticate to our servers with.
 Use localhost:8888_

-_this uses an example Company Id: e78d4e89-fb21-3411-a20f-8b5a73bc3693 please use your own Company Id instead._

-_Company Id can be found in the "Settings" area of rva.risevision.com in the URL_
+_this uses an example Company Id: e78d4e89-fb21-3411-a20f-8b5a73bc3693.
+Use your own Company Id instead.
+Company Id can be found in the "Settings" area of [rva.risevision.com](http://rva.risevision.com) in the URL_

 ```html
 <!DOCTYPE html>